wp-plugins/edge-suite/readme.txt

 Please help to review and test the plugin.
 Feedback is appreciated.

+Resources:
+- <a href="http://edgedocks.com/content/edge-suite-integrate-edge-animate-wordpress">tutorial</a> on how to install and use Edge Suite
+- General resources on Edge Docks <a href="http://edgedocks.com/edge_suite_wp">EdgeDocks.com</a>

 == Features ==

 * Upload Edge Animate compositions within one zipped archive